19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2010]

+(11A) The Minister may make regulations prescribing matters required or permitted by this section to be prescribed, or necessary or convenient to be prescribed for carrying out or giving effect to this section.

+[Act 34 of 2016 wef 25/03/2016]

 (12) In this section —

 “airport land” means any land zoned for use as an airport under the Master Plan;

 [Act 37 of 2014 wef 22/02/2014]

-“approved construction or approved renovation” means the construction or renovation, as the case may be, of a building or structure on industrial land, port land or airport land (as the case may be) approved under subsection (2);
+“approved construction or approved renovation” means the construction or renovation, as the case may be, of a building or structure on industrial land, port land or airport land (as the case may be) approved under subsection (2) or (2B);

 [Act 37 of 2014 wef 22/02/2014]

+[Act 34 of 2016 wef 25/03/2016]

 “industrial land” means any land zoned for the purpose of “Business 1” or “Business 2” (other than “Business 1 White” and “Business 2 White”) under the Master Plan, and includes such other land as may be approved by the Minister;